Formation-flying interferometry in geocentric orbits: Perturbation mitigation methods

-where $(\cdot)^{(s)}$ is the secular term that is a linear function of time, $\delta (\cdot)^{(lp)}$ is the long-periodic term for which the angular frequency has an order of $n_l(\ll n)$, $\delta (\cdot)^{(sp)}$ is the short-periodic term for which the angular frequency has an order of $n$, ${(\cdot)}^{(s)}_0$ is the initial value of the secular term, and $\dot{\bar{(\cdot)}}$ is the drift rate of the secular term.
-By substituting Eq. (\ref{OE_osc}) into relevant terms, the effects of the secular, long-periodic, and short-periodic terms can be analyzed.
+where $(\cdot)^{(s)}$ is the secular term that is a linear function of time, $\delta (\cdot)^{(lp)}$ is the long-period term for which the angular frequency has an order of $n_l(\ll n)$, $\delta (\cdot)^{(sp)}$ is the short-period term for which the angular frequency has an order of $n$, ${(\cdot)}^{(s)}_0$ is the initial value of the secular term, and $\dot{\bar{(\cdot)}}$ is the drift rate of the secular term.
+By substituting Eq. (\ref{OE_osc}) into relevant terms, the effects of the secular, long-period, and short-period terms can be analyzed.
 The same discussion holds for the relative fictitious acceleration of $\boldsymbol{f}_f$, provided that $\rho_x$, $\rho_y$, and $\rho_z$ are derived from the natural solution in Eq. (\ref{CW_bounded_solution}).

-Table \ref{table2} summarizes the orders of the control acceleration magnitudes required to compensate the relative fictitious perturbations ($\boldsymbol{f}_o$ and $\boldsymbol{f}_f$) for the secular, long-periodic, and short-periodic terms in comparison with those of the absolute physical perturbations ($\boldsymbol{F}_c$).
-Table \ref{table2} suggests that most terms to compensate the relative fictitious perturbations include the common terms of the absolute physical ones multiplied by $(r_r/a)$ and/or $(n_l/n)$, both of which are sufficiently smaller than 1.
-Therefore, the best approach is to compensate the relative fictitious perturbations to gain less control acceleration.
-However, two exceptional cases appear in the secular and long-periodic parts of the term with ${(\cdot)} n^2 r_r$.
+Table \ref{table2} summarizes the orders of the control acceleration magnitudes required to compensate for the relative fictitious perturbations ($\boldsymbol{f}_o$ and $\boldsymbol{f}_f$) for the secular, long-period, and short-period terms in comparison with those of the absolute physical perturbations ($\boldsymbol{F}_c$).
+Table \ref{table2} suggests that most terms to compensate for the relative fictitious perturbations include the common terms of the absolute physical ones multiplied by $(r_r/a)$ and/or $(n_l/n)$, both of which are sufficiently smaller than 1.
+Therefore, the best approach is to compensate for the relative fictitious perturbations to gain less control acceleration.
+However, two exceptional cases appear in the secular and long-period parts of the term with ${(\cdot)} n^2 r_r$.
 They have common terms of the absolute physical perturbations multiplied by not only $(r_r/a)$ ($\ll 1$), but also $(n t)$, which can be considerably larger than 1 when $t$ is large, or $(n_l/n)^{-1}$, which is significantly larger than 1.
-This result implies that the secular and long-periodic motions of the eccentricity vector ($e_{x}$, $e_{y}$) must be compared to determine whether to compensate the absolute or relative perturbations to attain more efficient control.
+This result implies that the secular and long-period motions of the eccentricity vector ($e_{x}$, $e_{y}$) must be compared to determine whether to compensate for the absolute or relative perturbations to attain more efficient control.
 This insight is used to determine the orbit and formation control approach in Sect. \ref{Control approach}.